kesh-lang/kesh/examples.md

 ### Collection types

-A collectiom type may also be used as a prototype, as it is both a type definition and an actual collection.
+A collection type may be used as a prototype, as it is both a type definition and an actual collection.

 ```lua
 #primate: [